-Although commonly used by software engineering teams for many years, the adoption of communication tools such as Slack and Microsoft Teams across the wider organisation was rapidly accelerated in 2020 to combat disconnection within distributed workforces.
-With our Agile Maturity Index (AMI), organisations can, for the first time, unlock crucial insights from these communication tools with the addition of new Systems Intelligence features.
+With our Agile Maturity Index (AMI), organisations can, for the first time, unlock crucial insights from Slack and Microsoft Teams with the addition of new Systems Intelligence features.

 The AMI provides quantitative data and sentiment from a structured survey that is focused across five key pillars of agility; high-performing teams, process & governance, technology, organisational agility and culture of innovation.
 The addition of Systems Intelligence, which automatically draws insight from Slack or Microsoft Teams, means it can now also: